edicl/flexi-streams/README.md

 encodings which can be changed on the fly.
 It also supplies in-memory binary streams which are similar to string streams.

-Complete documentation for CL-INTERPOL can be found in the `docs` directory or at the [project documentation site](https://edicl.github.io/flexi-streams/).
+Complete documentation can be found in the `docs` directory or at the [project documentation site](https://edicl.github.io/flexi-streams/).